 There are two highly effective methods of chemical-free treatment for Varroa mites that every beekeeper should know about.
 The first is the use of essential oils in homemade Varroa mite treatment.
 This puts to use the mint and thyme essential oils (there are others, but for this article we’ll only focus on those two).
 The other effective method relies on mechanical mite control.
 The best is the homemade bee grooming aid.

-1. Using the Essential oils Mint and Thyme
+1. Using Mint and Thyme Essential oils

 Mint and thyme essential oils have shown a lot of efficiency in killing Varroa mites.
 In their pure form, and unmixed with any other chemical, these oils cause mites to fall off honey bees and not climb back.
 The use of these two essential oils is safe for beekeepers even when they have honey supers on their beehives.